 More walks similar to Lud’s Church

 For gorge vibes with stepping stones, then this walk through Chee Dale is a must do.
-The route I took is a little longer than the one to Lud’s Church, but still fairly short.
+The circular route I took is a little longer than the one to Lud’s Church, but still fairly short.

 If you would like to see something really impressive without walking too far, then you might like Thor’s Cave.
 You can walk there and back from Wetton in less than 2 miles.
 I show you how to do it in this guide.
 I also show you the route to take if you want to make it a bit longer, by walking through the valley.